 Again, the container outline will be blue when dropping into the container.
 If it’s not blue then you’re dropping outside the container.

-Making sure the table resizes
+Making sure the country table resizes in the dashboard

 For the Country table to resize make sure the size is not fixed.
 If it is fixed then un-check the fixed pin.